BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/the_command_line.md

 # Where am I?

-* Inside the Terminal, you are always "inside" a directory.
+* Inside the Terminal, you are always *inside* a directory.
 * It is very easy to get lost in a maze of directories.
 * To find out which directory you are in, type: <kbd>p</kbd><kbd>w</kbd><kbd>d</kbd><kbd>Return</kbd>
   * This stands for "print working directory" (not "password").